 To do such big stuff, I was sent to Phrae, Thailand, where I was assigned to the Malaria Zone Office which had the commendable mission of eradicating malaria.
 Unfortunately, when I arrived, it some became apparent after I arrived that that job was already done.
-A decade or two of prosperity, two or three decades of spraying DDT on rural houses, the treatment of all malaria cases had done that job.
+A decade or two of prosperity, two or three decades of spraying DDT on rural houses, and the routine treatment of all malaria cases did that job.
 All that was left was a large boring malaria bureaucracy.

-Thus the malaria zone office where I worked in Phrae was a rather sleepy place which processed thousands of diagnostic bloodslides, and sent out teams to spray DDT across three provinces in northern Thailand.
-It was made up of nice teak buildings, and a place to sit and read the newspaper, nap, and drink tea—frequent habits a the office.
+The malaria zone office where I worked in Phrae was a sleepy place which processed thousands of diagnostic bloodslides (99.9% negative), and sent out teams to spray DDT across three provinces in northern Thailand.
+There were nice teak buildings and a central place to sit, read the newspaper, nap, and drink tea—frequent habits a the office.
 It was there in Phrae that I found out that bureaucracies have lots of meetings, sit around a lot, and are generally pretty boring places.
-So I sat in the entomology office back near the DDT store, where I raised guppies for distribution as mosquito fish, and studied Thai because there was little else to do.
+So I sat for days in the entomology office back near the DDT store, where I raised guppies for distribution as mosquito fish, and studied Thai because there was little else to do.

-Then in the evening, I would hang out in the market where I made friends with the market ladies who helped me with my Thai, and spent my evenings at my own teak house, which was tucked into a corner of a small Phrae neighborhood complete with a betel nut chewing neighbor I called “grandma,” and another neighbor who drove a pedicab and frequently got drunk at which point he would yell at his daughter.
+In the evening, I would hang out in the market where I made friends with the market ladies who helped me with my Thai, or spent my evenings at my own teak house, which was tucked into a corner of a small Phrae neighborhood.
+The house came complete with a betel nut chewing neighbor I called “grandma,” and another neighbor who drove a pedicab and frequently got drunk at which point he would yell at his adult daughter.
 It was a great group of people, especially when the pedicab driver was sober.
 As for “grandma,” she and her family helped me with my Thai too—there is nothing like listening to a mouth full of betel nut to train careful hearing.
 Among other things, she regaled me with tales of the former inhabitant of my house, the Peace Corps Volunteer “John” who liked to do drugs of some sort.

 All this of course created a problem for that ambitious Peace Corps volunteer who wanted to do the stuff of immortality.
-The biggest problem was that indeed my predecessors in Phrae did in fact do the stuff of immortality, a condition highlighted by a 100 hundred meter long suspension bridge across a local river.
+The biggest problem was that indeed my predecessor in Phrae did in fact do the stuff of immortality, a condition highlighted by a 100 hundred meter long suspension bridge across a local river.
 I heard all about Steve (or was it Kevin?) who built the “Swinging Bridge” about 10 years before I arrived in Phrae.
-Steve was an engineer who in a fit of independence organized villagers to solve a real problem—getting across the river.
+Steve was an engineer who in a fit of independence organized villagers to solve a real problem—getting across the river, the type of project Tom Hanks makes movies about!.
 The bridge had two tall impressive towers, and cables to hold it together.
 It was great—a miniature Golden Gate Bridge, and it swayed when I rode my motorcycle across!
 To make it worse, the Thai people told me that Kevin/Steve spoke outstanding Thai, wrote those squiggly characters, spoke the northern Thai dialect, ate the hottest food, and drank the local whiskey.
 The bridge in 1980-1982 was firmly in place ten years after he left—and certainly people talked about him, especially since the bridge provided access via foot, bicycle, and motorcycle to the entire left bank of the Yom River.
 So every time I rode my motorcycle across the river, I would wonder, what would my own personal mark on Thailand be?
 How could I be more “Gaeng” than Steve/Kevin?
-Or would it simply be two years sitting among the DDT, creating such an impressive bridge?
+Or would it simply be two years sitting among the DDT?
 Isn’t the point of Peace Corps to leave a local memory of yourself?

 I was so thrilled with this, that after returning home to California, I wrote up one of my first academic articles about installing the water system of Ban Nam Jom.
 The journal Water International was so thrilled with it that they actually published it—one of my very first publications.

 Anyway, earlier this year I returned to Phrae, and of course wanted to re-visit the sites of my Peace Corp glory.
-This was made easier because last year, using contacts I made while a Peace Corps Volunteer in 1980-1982, my daughter began teaching English at one of the schools in Phare.
-So I was able to borrow her pink scooter, and jamming a helmet on my head which was two sizes too small.
-The results of my Peace Corps edifice survey.
+This was made easier because last year, using contacts I made while a Peace Corps Volunteer in 1980-1982, my 23 year-old daughter began teaching English at one of the schools in Phrae.
+So I was able to borrow her pink scooter, and jamming a helmet on my head which was two sizes too small, and conducted my Peace Corps edifice survey.

 –Steve/Kevin’s bridge is gone!
 I asked around about it, and it was only vaguely remembered.
 When I went to the site of the bridge, I saw a brand new bridge.
 (Well, really not brand new, it is probably 20 years old.)
 As for the towers of the “Golden Gate Bridge of Phrae,” only one is still there, and it is covered with vines.
 The locals don’t even notice it any more.
 Steve/Kevin has been returned to anonymity.